ShashankSagriNayak/pcb-schematic-to-2d/README.md

 # PCB Schematic to 2D Drawing

-A lightweight Python tool that converts a JSON component description into a structured 2D PCB layout drawing (SVG output).
-Built as part of the UST Automotive Data Science internship evaluation — June 2026.
+A lightweight, fully offline Python tool that converts a JSON circuit description into a structured 2D PCB layout drawing.
+Outputs SVG, PNG, and PDF.
+Built for the UST SEMICON Data Science Internship — June 2026, Problem Statement 3.

 ---

 ## What I Built

-This project implements **Option B**: structured JSON input → 2D board layout drawing.
+This project implements **Option B**: a structured JSON input → 2D board layout drawing pipeline.

-The tool takes a JSON file describing PCB components (type, value, pin connections) and automatically places them on a virtual board, routes connection traces between nets, and exports a clean SVG drawing showing component placement and connectivity.
+The tool takes a JSON file describing PCB components (type, value, pin names) and their net connections, automatically places them on a virtual board, routes L-shaped (Manhattan) traces between nets, runs an offline Design Rule Check (DRC), and exports a clean SVG and PNG drawing showing component placement and connectivity.

-I chose Option B over Option A (image parsing) for a deliberate reason: image-based component detection requires a trained vision model and labeled schematic data, which is well outside a 5-day scope.
-Option B lets me focus on the core pipeline — parsing, placement, rendering — and produce a result that actually works end-to-end.
-A smaller, complete implementation is more useful than a broad, broken one.
+**Why Option B over Option A (image parsing):**
+Option A requires a trained vision model and a labeled schematic dataset — a meaningful ML project on its own that is well outside a 5-day scope.
+Option B delivers a complete, working end-to-end pipeline that can be verified, extended, and reproduced.

 ---

+## Features

+- JSON → SVG + PNG + PDF output, fully offline
+- 5 component types with distinct visual symbols: resistor, capacitor, IC, LED, connector
+- Manhattan (L-shaped) trace routing — no diagonal crossing lines
+- One color per net with a legend
+- Auto-expands board size to fit all components cleanly — no overlaps
+- Component rotation support (`"rotation": 90` in JSON)
+- Offline Design Rule Check (DRC) with a 0–100 quality score
+- 6 built-in real-world circuit examples

+---

 ## Assumptions

-- **Single-layer board only.** All components and traces are rendered on one layer.
-Multi-layer representation is out of scope.
+- **Single-layer board only.** All components and traces are on one layer.
+Multi-layer is out of scope.
-- **Grid-based placement.** Components are placed on a simple grid.
-No advanced auto-routing algorithm is used — traces are routed as straight lines between component pins, with basic collision avoidance.
+- **Grid-based placement.** Components are placed row by row.
+No advanced auto-routing — traces are Manhattan-routed (horizontal then vertical) with star topology per net.
-- **5 component types supported:** resistor, capacitor, IC (integrated circuit), LED, and connector.
-Other types are ignored with a warning.
+- **5 component types supported:** resistor, capacitor, ic, led, connector.
+Unknown types are skipped with a warning.
-- **Net connections are pin-to-pin.** Each net in the JSON lists which component pins are connected.
-The drawing renders a trace between each connected pin pair.
+- **Board auto-sizing.** If the JSON specifies a board smaller than needed, the tool expands it automatically to fit all components without overlap.
+- **Fully offline.** No internet connection, no API calls, no cloud dependencies at any stage.
-- **No EDA tool integration.** This does not use KiCad, FreeRouting, or any EDA software.
-All rendering is done with Python (matplotlib / svgwrite).
+- **No EDA tool integration.** No KiCad, FreeRouting, or EDA software.
+All rendering uses Python (svgwrite + matplotlib).
-- **Board dimensions default to 80mm × 55mm** (similar to a small Arduino shield).
-Configurable via `config.json`.

 ---

 ## Installation

-Requires Python 3.11+.
+Requires **Python 3.11+**

 ```bash
 git clone https://github.com/ShashankSagriNayak/pcb-schematic-to-2d